Abis Rizvi: Early life

 Rizvi was born to Dr. Akhtar Hassan Rizvi, a former member of the Rajya Sabha in Bandra, West Mumbai, Maharashtra.
 Rizvi lived in Mumbai with his wife and son.
 Rizvi was director of the Rizvi Group and CEO of his father's real estate company Rizvi Builders.
 His uncle Sibte Hassan Rizvi directed the films Khamoshi (1986) and Joshilay (1989).
 His cousin Anjum Rizvi is the producer of Ahista Ahista (2006) and A Wednesday (2008).

 Film career

 Rizvi was producer and co-writer of the Indian feature films Roar: Tigers of the Sundarbans (2014) and bilingual Hindi-Punjabi docu-drama He-Man (2016).
 He worked last on the drama film T for Taj Mahal.
 He was founder of film company ARF Films (Abis Rizvi Films), the company behind the latter two films.

 Death

-While on holiday in Turkey with friends, Rizvi was one of the victims of the terrorist attack in the Reina nightclub in Istanbul on 1 January 2017 in which 39 people were killed.
+While on holiday in Turkey with friends, Rizvi was shot and killed during a terrorist attack in the Reina nightclub in Istanbul on 1 January 2017, in which 38 other people were also killed.